Green Campus Computing

 • There are hopes of the University Recycling program addressing e-waste in the near future

-Power Management, by using power wisely and enabling the power management features in your computer's operating system, you can save energy while ensuring that it's available to you when you need it.
+For Power Management, by using power wisely and enabling the power management features in your computer's operating system, you can save energy while ensuring that it's available to you when you need it.

 Please consider the following: